DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-09 Tome Questions Revision.md

 # Prevent the Player from Choosing the Same Thing.

 ### Goal-Oriented Progression
 In Hades, there are the Prophecies, which are fulfilled when the player achieves certain goals.
 These goals often involve using specific weapons or boons.
-Boons will tell you "hey, this is part of a prophe"
+Boons will tell you "hey, this is part of a prophecy, so you should get it."

+If the choice of spells and abilities is tied directly to the player's progression, then we can prevent the player from choosing the same thing over and over again.